LoopKit/loopdocs/docs/faqs/loop-faqs.md

 ## What happened to FreeAPS?

 [FreeAPS](https://www.loopandlearn.org/freeapsdoc){: target="_blank" } hasn't really had an owner to develop it for several years, but many depended on it.
 Because of that, the *Loop and Learn* team kept it on life-support.
 It was updated in early 2023 to include DASH, but that was the last improvement.
-It is strongly recommended people switch to `Loop 3` or `iAPS`.
+It is strongly recommended people switch to `Loop 3` or `Trio`.
 Do not use an application without an owner.

 Many features people used with FreeAPS are now included in `Loop 3` or can be added with customization.
 The `dev` branch has Libre support, see [Build *Loop* Dev](../version/build-dev.md).